briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 **I have nothing to sell you**

 - So many articles about Cloud/DevOps are trying to sell you a tool.
-Outside of what I consider to be mainstream, dominant vendors like GitHub and AWS, there are no products that I'm promoting here.
-I'm also not trying to sell anyone on using my IaC packages.
-Hopefully my IaC packages can serve as helpful reference or starting point.
+Outside of what I consider to be mainstream vendors like GitHub and AWS, there are no products that I'm promoting here
+- I'm also not trying to sell anyone on using my IaC packages
+- Hopefully my IaC packages can serve as helpful reference or starting point

 **Walk before running**

-- I want to build up confidence with vanilla without getting too fancy
+- I want to build up confidence with vanilla use cases before getting too fancy
 - With a solid foundation in these tools, I want to learn about some of the more advanced patterns teams are adopting (Pulumi Automation API, Terragrunt for Terraform, self-mutating CDK Pipelines)

 **12 Factor App, DevOps and Platform Engineering**

-- 12 Factor App is great, and has guided how I approach both Django application development and IaC library development
+- [12 Factor App](https://12factor.net/) is great, and has guided how I approach both Django application development and IaC library development
 - The [platformengineering.org](https://platformengineering.org/) has so good guiding principles

 ## CDK/Terraform/Pulumi terminology